iwasherefirst2/pretty-pdf/readme.md

 # PrettyPdf

-This package helps you to create invoices and letters.
-UTF8 is also supported.
+This package helps you to create invoices and letters with PHP with UTF8 support.

 The invoice looks like this:
 ![image](https://user-images.githubusercontent.com/1765602/112662390-ed54f900-8e57-11eb-905f-957982939b81.png)